2008 National League Championship Series: Game 1

 Derek Lowe and Cole Hamels faced each other at Citizens Bank Park for Game 1.
 In the first inning, Manny Ramírez missed a home run by mere feet to center field and settled for an RBI double to give LA a 1–0 lead, and later in the fourth, Matt Kemp scored on a sacrifice fly by Blake DeWitt.
-However, in the sixth inning, as Lowe was rolling, a throwing error by Dodgers shortstop Rafael Furcal put Shane Victorino on second base, apparently breaking the momentum for Lowe, who on the next pitch surrendered a home run to Chase Utley that tied the score.
+However, in the sixth inning, as Lowe was rolling, a throwing error by Rafael Furcal put Shane Victorino on second base, apparently breaking the momentum for Lowe, who, on the next pitch, surrendered a game-tying two-run home run to Chase Utley.
 After a Ryan Howard groundout, Pat Burrell homered to left and put the Phillies out front 3–2, and that would prove to be the final score.
 Brad Lidge tossed a perfect ninth for the save.